-Biotin has always been an important part of the human diet, and is known as one of the vitamins needed by the body to create the energy for our day to day activities.
+Biotin has always been an important part of the human diet and is known as one of the vitamins needed by the body to create energy for our day to day activities.
 However, the use of biotin supplements for various treatments has posed a debate as to whether the intake of biotin increases body weight, so does biotin cause weight gain or not.

 What is Biotin?

 Biotin is a class of vitamin B that is naturally present in some foods and can be purchased as a supplement.
 Biotin is commonly known as vitamin H, vitamin B7, or coenzyme R.

 Biotin improves your body’s keratin levels, and keratin is proven to boost the health of your hair and nails, so it is commonly used to treat hair loss.

 It also helps metabolize carbohydrates and amino acids, and aids in breaking down fat in your body, turning it into good sugars your body can use as energy.
 These benefits make biotin an important part of creating the healthy energy your body needs to function.
 It can be found in many foods and beverages, including red meat, milk, carrots, spinach, seafood, many types of nuts and more.

 It is also advised to be taken as a supplement though before taking biotin as a supplement, it is advised to first make a conscious change in your diet to include more nutritious foods, and see if your condition improves.

 There is no danger in adding more biotin-rich foods to your diet, so this is the safest first step!

 Biotin deficiencies are quite rare because it is found in so many common foods, but if you have some of the following symptoms, you should strongly consider eating more biotin-rich foods.